srallapally/IGADataGenerator/README.md

 ## 📄 License

-This project is licensed under the MIT License (or update this section to your preferred license).
+This project is licensed under the MIT License.